kaurman23/kaurman23/README.md

 <br />

 Hi, I'm [Manpreet Kaur](https://manpreet.netlify.app), a Full Stack Developer 🚀 from India.
-Currently, I'm a final year engineering student.
-I enjoy the process of learning and building stuff.
+Currently, I am working as a software engineer at Datagrokr Analytics Ltd. I enjoy the process of learning and building stuff.
 Whenever I am not coding, I like to spend my time reading books.

 **Some things about me:**